 - You can picture yourself working with them long-term

 Seem like a lot to digest?
-Have no fear.
-Lots of companies are in the same boat, and it’s all about figuring out what is right for your organization.
-Determining your goals and organizational readiness upfront will make for far fewer headaches once you begin working with a partner and actually building out your mobile strategy.
+Many companies are in the same boat, and it’s important to look deeper and find what’s right for your organization.
+Strategy is all about discovering your goals and organizational readiness upfront.
+This makes for far fewer headaches once you begin working with a partner and building out your mobile strategy.